IT-for-Change/anonymizers/README.md

 4. The script produces an output file **id-after-anon.csv**.
 This file has a mapping of the original IDs to randomly generated IDs.
 Save this file in a secure location, granting access to it on need-basis only.

-Wherever the identifiers are required to be shared, share the mapped random ID instead.
+Wherever the identifiers are required to be shared, share the mapped random IDs instead.

 See the samples directory for sample input and output files.